Jelleas/IntroOOP/30-Problem-set-3/10 problem set.md

 * [World IPv6 Day](http://www.worldipv6launch.org/)

 # PROBLEM SET 3

-### Academic Honesty
-All work that you do toward fulfillment of this course’s expectations must be your own unless collaboration is explicitly allowed by the staff.
-Viewing, requesting, or copying another individual’s work or lifting material from a book, magazine, website, or other source—even in part—and presenting it as your own constitutes academic dishonesty, as does showing or giving your work, even in part, to another student.
-Similarly is dual submission academic dishonesty: you may not submit the same or similar work to this course that you have submitted or will submit to another.
-Nor may you provide or make available solutions to homework or exams to individuals who take or may take this course in the future.
-Moreover, submission of any work that you intend to use outside of the course (e.g., for a job) must be approved by the staff.
-If in doubt as to the appropriateness of some act, contact the staff.
-All forms of academic dishonesty are dealt with harshly.

 ### 1. Route 66
 1. (3 points) Recall that sites like http://en.dnstools.ch/visual-traceroute.html and http://traceroute.monitis.com